catdad/jsForm/README.md

     myFOrm.valid.checkbox.countOrMore(5); //select 5 or more

 *Note: these helpers do not check against question type.
 Make sure that the helper makes sense for the question type you are using.*

+Validation will also provide some helper CSS classes.
+It adds either a `valid` or `invalid` class to the question div.
+You can adjust how those classes are displayed through your CSS, such as this:

+    div.question.valid { color: green; }
+    div.question.invalid { color: red; }

+    div.map.valid { border: 2px solid green; }
+    div.map.invalid { border: 2px solid red; }

 ##The Question Object